People of the Dark

 People of the Dark is a collection of stories by Robert E. Howard, published in 1932.
 It is the third volume of The Weird Works of Robert E. Howard series, by Wildside Press.
 It was first published in Strange Tales, June 1932.

-The title story features the first appearance of the hero Conan the Barbarian.
+The title story features the first appearance of Conan the Barbarian.
 Several of its stories are considered part of the Cthulhu Mythos.